goodhoko/jentak.co/resume/resume.md

 # Jan Koutný
-Software Engineer with attention to detail.
+Software Engineer with attention to detail, interested in learning Rust and working on embedded projects to bridge the hardware and software worlds.

 ## Job experience